JonSnowbd/Ash/docs/faq-defaultec/general.md

 Scene/Entity/Component System
 ==========

-Most of Nez revolves around an Entity-Component system (ECS).
-The Nez ECS is not unlike any other ECS you may have worked with so it should be instantly familiar.
+Most of Ash revolves around an Entity-Component system (ECS).
+The Ash ECS is not unlike any other ECS you may have worked with so it should be instantly familiar.